tajpure/Cicada/README.md

 # Cicada
-A HTTP Server by Rust.
+An HTTP Server by Rust.